SalomePlatform/shaper/src/SketchPlugin/doc/arcFeature.rst

 .. image:: images/Arc_panel_perp.png
    :align: center

-Select a point on a straight segment in the view to set the transversal point, then move the mouse and click to set the end point.
+Select a point on a straight segment in the view to set the start point, then move the mouse and click to set the end point.
-The transversal point by itself is a start point.
-The edge on which it lies will be perpendicular to the arc (the center of the arc is lying on the edge).
+The edge on which the start point lies will be perpendicular to the arc (the center of the arc is lying on the edge).

-- When entering a transversal point by selecting a point on segment, a Perpendicular constraint is created.
+- When entering a start point by selecting a point on segment, a Perpendicular constraint is created.
 - When entering an end point by selecting a segment, a Coincident constraint is created.
 - When entering an end point, only segments are selectable.

 **TUI Command**:

-.. py:function:: Sketch_1.addArc(TransversalPoint, EndX, EndY, Inversed, True)
+.. py:function:: Sketch_1.addArc(StartPoint, EndX, EndY, Inversed, True)

-    :param object: Transversal Point.
+    :param object: Start Point.
     :param real: End X.
     :param real: End Y.
     :param boolean: Is inversed.
-    :param boolean: Arc is transversal (always True).
+    :param boolean: Arc is perpendicular (always True).
     :return: Result object.

 Result